ksublo/solver2048/REPORT.md

 algorithms aren’t the most efficient or highest-performing, they work reliably and produce respectable results.
 I also wrote helper functions to collect statistics and visualize the outcomes, so I’m satisfied with what I’ve achieved.

-I have a personal philosophy that I should always strive to make my work as good as possible.
-At the same time, I remind myself of a valuable piece of advice: “You can spend hours and hours perfecting something, but if it already works well, do you really need to make it better?”

-To be honest, I’m not deeply passionate about Python or writing code in this language.
-I’m comfortable with these solvers as they are, and I’m ready to move on.